|Last updated 11/23/2020.|

 The title cut flows into With a Little Help from My Friends, with an introduction of “the one and only Billy Shears,” in what is really the only other attempt to hang on to the we’re-another-band idea.
 The song “was the last track to be recorded for the album.
 It was included…as it was felt by the group that a happy sing-along tune was all that was missing from the finished product.”
 RM It is the ideal Ringo tune, a rolling, friendly pop song that hides genuine Lennon anguish, ala ‘Help!.’”
 STE The song is “possibly Ringo’s finest ever Beatles vocal” AD showcasing his “steady drumming and his timeless, everyman vocals.”
 BW Joe Cocker recorded a version in 1969 which became one of his signature hits.

 “Lucy in the Sky with Diamonds remains one of the touchstones of British psychedelia.”
 STE The song “was said to have been written with Alice in Wonderland in mind and was not a reference to the drug culture at the time, despite the ‘coincedental’ LSD of the shortened title.”
-RM Also theorized is that John Lennon named the song after a drawing by his son Julian.
-GS
+RM It has been widely reported that John Lennon named the song after a drawing by his son Julian.
+GS Elton John took his cover version of the song to #1.

 “The guitar riff that opens” AD the “giddy ‘60s anthem” JA Getting Better “sets the tone for a straightforward pop/rock song,” AD an “optimistic and uptight Paul rocker.”
 GS “McCartney is most noticeable with the extremely melodic bass lines that push the song forwards.
 The handclaps are attention to detail.
 Nothing is missed for what is essentially a simple song” AD “said to have been written after a remark McCartney made to a friend one spring day whilst out walking his dog.”
 RM